mediacloud/backend/doc/api_2_0_spec/api_2_0_spec.md

 ### Output Format / JSON

 The format of the API responses is determined by the `Accept` header on the request.
 The default is `application/json`.
 Other supported formats include `text/html`, `text/x-json`, and `text/x-php-serialization`.
-It’s recommended that you explicitly set the `Accept` header rather than relying on the default.
+It's recommended that you explicitly set the `Accept` header rather than relying on the default.

-Here’s an example of setting the `Accept` header in Python
+Here's an example of setting the `Accept` header in Python:

 ```python
 import pkg_resources